-Xiao Yan -- Connivance Could Bring an Outstanding King A Tragic Ending
+Xiao Yan — Outstanding, Connivance King with A Tragic Ending

 A Talented Noble, A Brave General, and An Excellent King

-Xiao Yan (464 -- 549) was born into a noble family, very handsome and talented.
-His achievements concerning literature, poetry, music, painting, calligraphy, and chess were all extraordinary in the history of China.
+Xiao Yan was born into a noble family, very handsome and talented.

-He had assisted two ministers to initiate coups to get the throne, then served in the army and made contributions to his new kings.
+He had assisted a regent named Luan to initiate a coup to get the throne, then served in the army and made contributions.

-As Emperor Wudi of Liang, Xiao Yan was diligent, thrifty, modest, and open-minded; he published many good policies that guaranteed his people to live in peace and prosperity.
+Xiao Yan, Emperor Wu of Liang was diligent, thrifty, modest, and open-minded; he published many good policies that guaranteed his people to live in peace and prosperity.

-He established two imperial mailboxes, which allowed every citizen in his kingdom to write to him; plenty of suggestions and complaints were sent to the king during that time.
+He established two imperial mailboxes, which allowed every citizen and official in his kingdom to write to him; plenty of suggestions and complaints were sent to the king directly during that time.

-In an era full of wars and chaos, King Xiao Yan brought his people peace and stable lives for nearly half a century.
+In an era full of wars and chaos, Xiao Yan brought his people stable lives for decades.

-However, the most important flaw of King Xiao Yan was his extreme forgiveness to people nearby.
+However, the most important flaw of Xiao Yan was his extreme forgiveness to people nearby.

 Connivance is probably not a good thing even for normal people like parents or managers, let alone for a king with a huge amount of power.

-In Xiao Yan's later late years, he strongly believed in Buddhism, which made him even more modest and kinder.
+In Xiao Yan's later late years, he strongly believed in Buddhism, which made him even more modest and forgiving.

-Xiao Yan’s brother escaped from the army and caused a huge loss for the troop, but instead of any punishment, he received a huge promotion.
+One of his brothers abandoned the army on the battlefield and caused a huge loss for the troop, but instead of any punishment, he received a huge promotion.

-Xiao’s adopted son betrayed his country and ran to a neighboring kingdom, but later was kicked out and returned, but still, he didn't get any blame or punishment.
+Xiao Yan’s adopted son betrayed his country and ran to a neighboring kingdom, but later was expelled and returned; but still, Xiao Yan didn't blame, even continued to spoil him.